andyfischer/circa/docs/syntax.md

 Code can be organized into a namespace.
 The syntax is:

     namespace <name>
-        (statements)
-    end
+        <statements

+Like other blocks, indentation is used to tell what belongs inside the block.

 Example:

     namespace web
         def get_page(string url) :: string
             ...
-        end
-    end

-To access something inside a namespace, use a colon-seperated identifier:
+To access something inside a namespace, use a colon-seperated identifier.
+Here's how we would call the 'get_page' function within the 'web' namespace:

     contents = web:get_page(url)